piyush-98/piyush-98.github.io/_posts/2019-02-06-SIgnature Recognition.md

 In organizations like banks where the Authenticity of the signature of a person is very important, there still doesn't exist any autonomous system which can predict forgery of a signature.

-Artificial Intelligence is the field of computer science that emphasizes on creating intelligent systems and through which a machine can learn to make decisions, I have been working in this field for a while, so I decided to solve this problem with the help of some knowledge that I have been an able gain in past few years.
+Artificial Intelligence is the field of computer science that emphasizes on creating intelligent systems and through which a machine can learn to make decisions, I have been working in this field for a while, so I decided to solve this problem with the help of some knowledge that I have been able to gain in past few years.

 ## The Idea